-Gmail boasts many great features, some of which you may already know about if you’re a frequent user of Gmail or other email services.
-Some of the features link to other Google apps such as the Google Calendar, which makes a user’s Gmail account a feature-packed platform in its own right.
+Gmail have many great features, some of which you may already know about if you’re a frequent user of Gmail or other Emails.
+Some of the features link to other Google apps such as the Google Calendar, which makes a users Gmail account a full platform filled with opportunities.

-Connect to Your Google Account and Other Google Apps
+Connected to your Google Account and Other Google Apps

-Users can also connect Google Keep to their Gmail.
+Users can also connect Google keep to their Gmail.
 If you have never used Keep before, it is a great place to keep of record of notes.
-It is, more or less, a sticky note app.
-One of the great features of Keep, is users can keep notes, lists, photos and even audio within Keep (something you can’t do within sticky notes).
+It is more or less a sticky note app.
+One of the great features of Keep, is users can keep notes, lists, photos and even audio within Keep.
+Something you can’t do within sticky notes.
 There is also a place to create tasks within Gmail.

-With all the three features (Calendar, Keep and Tasks), users will receive updates in their emails about, deadlines from notes and tasks and about events from their calendar.
+With all the three features (Calendar, Keep and Tasks), users will get notified within their emails about, deadlines from notes and tasks and about events from their calendar.

-Another great feature of Gmail is the availability of different folders and categories, ie all your emails can be added and moved between folders.
+Another great feature of Gmail is the different folders and categories, all your emails can be added and moved between folders.
 Overall there are three categories emails can go into.
 These are the Primary, Social and Promotions categories.
 They help to filter emails, making it easier to find and prioritise emails.
 With the only possibly changes being the name of the categories.
-For instance, within Outlook instead of the three categories there are two: a ‘focused’ and an ‘other’ category.
+For instance within outlook instead of the three categories there’re two, a ‘focused’ and an ‘other’ category.

 Being able to create folders and having categories is the most helpful feature of any email system.
 It helps to filter content a lot more, making finding emails easier and keeping your email tidy and clean.
-Especially if your emails are overflowing!
+Especially if you’re emails are filled.

 Within almost every email, you will find a ‘search email’ bar.
-Again, it is a very helpful feature.
+Again it is a very helpful feature.
 If you’re anything like each one of us at ProfileTree, your emails are probably filled.
 Not that its filled with important emails because you’ll find more and more emails could be considered spam.
-To help with this always have a backup email you use to help filter emails even more, so your main inbox isn’t littered with random emails.
+To help with this always have a backup email you use to help filter emails even more and your main inbox isn’t littered with random emails.

 With the search bar, users can then search their thousands of emails for one specific email using a keyword.
-For instance, a user could search for ‘Payslip’.
+For instance a user could search for ‘Payslip’.
 If the user has their payslips within a separate folder, all the payslip emails will be shown separately.
-The only problem would be any email featuring the word ‘payslip’ will show also.
-It is still a good way of filtering emails to find a certain email easier.
+The only problem would be any email featuring the word payslip will show also.
+Although it is still a good way of filtering emails to find a certain email easier.

 Drafts and Trash

 Other great features of Gmail are the draft and trash features.
 They’re more than likely features you have heard about, but lets take a look at them in a little bit more detail.

-Very much like Microsoft Word and other office features, there’s a draft feature.
-It’s ideal for anyone who likes to take their time over details before sending.
-It can also be used to write up a email before adding any material that’s needed such as documents.
+Very much like Microsoft Word and other office features, there is a draft feature.
+It is an ideal feature for anyone who likes to loom over details before sending.
+It can also be used to write up a email before adding any material that is needed such as documents.
 As they might not be ready to send just yet.

 The trash feature is another great feature.
 Some might think how is a trash feature a great feature?
 Well one of the best parts of a trash feature is that once you trash a email, it doesn’t get deleted.
 So, if you accidentally trash an important email, you can get it back quite easily.
 (Unless you delete your trash).
 So always double and triple check your trash!

-Having a starring feature is also ideal.
-It allows users to prioritise their emails within the folders and categorys.
+Having a starring feature is also very ideal.
+It allows users to prioritise their emails within the folders and category’s.
 The best part of being able to star emails, is that Gmail has a folder for starred content.